Wang Shaw-lan

+Life and career

 She was born in Chongqing but the roots of her family are from Zhejiang.
 She has four younger siblings.
 In 1947, her father Wang Tiwu, a colonel in the army of Chiang Kai-shek, traveled to Taiwan and founded the newspaper United Daily News, in 1951.
 Wang studied journalism in Taipei and then worked as a reporter at the United Daily News.
 She married an air force pilot and lived in Switzerland with her husband.
 She was asked by her father to return to Taiwan and run the newspaper.

 In August 2001, through her holding Harmonie SA, Wang bought Lanvin, the oldest fashion house still in operation, from L'Oréal.
-During the same year, Wang hired Albert Elbaz as Lanvin's designer.
+During the same year, Wang hired Alber Elbaz as Lanvin's designer.

 Shaw-Lan was the director of both Min Sheng Bao and the Europe Journal until 2006 and 2009.

 She earned two Legion of Honor awards as well as a Chevalier de l'Ordre des Arts et des Lettres award from France.